New Pilots: what you need to start

 First, all pilots must join the AMA to fly at Sparks.
 The easiest way is to go online to www.modelaircraft.org and join the Academy of Model Aeronautics.
 With your AMA card you receive insurance to cover any damage to property or persons that may occur while you are operating your model aircraft.
 Also learn about the recent requirement of FAA Registration, by clicking here.

 Second, you need to join SPARKS as a member.
 Details are on the membership application you can get from the this website or see one of the officers at the field.

-If you like battery powered planes, an E-Flite Apprentice is a great trainer.
+If you like battery powered planes, an E-Flite Valiant is a great trainer.
 Starting out with electric will be easier on the budget.
-The Hanger 9 Alpha 40 or 60 or the Hobbico NexSTAR Trainer are what we would recommend if you want to go with glow fuel.

-Spectrum 2.4 GHz Transmitters are fine.
+Spectrum 2.4 GHz Transmitters, such as the DX6, or DX8, or higher, are fine.
 All other Transmitters must have the Trainer function compatible with Futaba or JR radios.

 Get good Sunglasses, Polaroid preferred, with prescription if needed, because our field does face South.